plowman/trump-coronavirus-timeline/timeline.md

-### Trump says if you're health and infected, 'you will probably go through a process and you’ll be fine.'
+### Trump says if you're healthy and infected, 'you will probably go through a process and you’ll be fine.'
 <details>
   <summary>...</summary>